MrKarymsak/MrKarymsak/README.md

 ### <div align="center">Hello there!
 I'm a full-time full-stack freelance Data analyst</div>

-- 🔭 I’m currently studying on @(https://www.nfactorial.school/)
+- 🔭 I’m currently studying at @(https://www.nfactorial.school/)

 - Buildibg my skills in Excel/Google Sheets, getting confident in Power BI going forward to be proficient at Phyton